 • Career professionals in shelters, zoos, aquariums, wildlife rehabilitation organizations; veterinarians in shelter and zoo settings who want to level up into management but are looking to build skills, experience, or educational level

-• Prerequisite experience: Current full-time paid position at an organization OR five years of paid experience at an organization
+• Prerequisite experience: three to five years of paid experience at relevant animal-related organizations

 Fall Year 1 (8 credits):